YearOfProgramming/2017Challenges/challenge_2/cpp/manuel/README.md

 ```
 $ g++ src/main.cpp src/singleNumber.cpp -o challenge_2.exe
-$ ./challenge_2 < src/input
+$ ./challenge_2.exe < src/input
 ```

 ### 3. How this program works

-I have a file in the src/ directory that you can modify.
+I have a file called input in the src/ directory that you can modify.

 The first line is the number of testcases to test and following that each line is a testcase.